2022–23 European windstorm season: Cyclone Helios

 Cyclone Helios was named by the Malta Meteorological Office on 9 February 2023.
 The storm also impacted Sicily, where it led to the closure of Catania–Fontanarossa Airport.
 Yellow weather warnings were issued for Malta.
 As a result, people in Malta were advised to avoid the coasts as a result.

 The storm caused flooding and it led to property damage throughout the Maltese Islands, including the collapse of a false ceiling at the Malta International Airport and a structure at Popeye Village being destroyed by a dislodged boulder.
 During the heavy rain, walls collapsed, damaging parked cars at Għarb and St. Paul's Bay, while the 17th-century Għajn Tuffieħa Tower was also damaged.
 Some boats capsized and a yacht ran aground at Mistra Bay.
 One minor injury was reported when an airport ceiling collapsed.

 On 10 February 2023, Malta experienced its wettest February-day since 1938.

 A total of 140.4 millimeters was measured at Luqa.

-According to meteo.it, Helios was a mediterranean tropical-like cyclone.

 The cyclone dissipated on 11 February.